- Current News

 The Advocate Panel process is open and transparent and provides equal opportunity to all applicants.

-The 2020 Panel scheme will not apply to the following categories of advocate for whom different assessment and selection processes apply:
+The Panel arrangements do not apply to the following categories of advocate for whom different assessment and selection processes apply:

 - Junior and Senior Treasury Counsel